Recognizing the first signs and symptoms of pregnancy

 When do the first signs of pregnancy appear?

-After fusing with a spermatozoon in one of the mother's fallopian tubes, the fertilized egg begins its journey to the uterus.
+After fusing with a sperm in one of the mother's fallopian tubes, the fertilized egg begins its journey to the uterus.
 This stage, which lasts around a week, ends with the implantation of the embryo in the uterine wall.
 During this new phase, known as implantation, some women experience pain similar to that of menstruation, and bleed slightly.
 However, this first sign of pregnancy after ovulation does not always occur.

-It's the production of the hormone beta-hCG (or chorionic gonadotropic hormone), secreted at implantation, that often triggers the first symptoms.
+It is the production of the hormone beta-hCG (or chorionic gonadotropic hormone), secreted at implantation, that often triggers the first symptoms.
 In the early stages of pregnancy, some women may experience tension in their breasts.

 What are the main symptoms of pregnancy?

-1. Delay or absence of periods
+1. Delayed or absent periods

 2. Sensitive breasts and nipples